 - 1.4.
-The objective of this Safety Guide is to provide recommendations and guidance on the development1, operation, closure, institutional control and regulation of borehole disposal facilities for disused sealed radioactive sources that have been declared radioactive waste and low level waste and intermediate level waste generated during the management of the disused sealed radioactive sources, to fulfil the safety requirements contained in GSR Part 3 [2], GSR Part 5 [3] and SSR-5 [4].
-This Safety Guide can also be used as a basis for reassessing and where appropriate upgrading the safety of existing borehole disposal facilities.
-Compliance with the safety requirements should provide an adequate level of protection from exposure to ionizing radiation for people and the environment. - 1.5.
-This Safety Guide complements IAEA Safety Standards Series No. SSG-29, Near Surface Disposal Facilities for Radioactive Waste [8]4 and IAEA Safety Standards Series No. SSG-14, Geological Disposal Facilities for Radioactive Waste [9].
+The objective of this Safety Guide is to provide recommendations and guidance on the development, operation, closure, institutional control and regulation of borehole disposal facilities for disused sealed radioactive sources that have been declared radioactive waste and small amounts of low level waste and intermediate level waste generated during the management of the disused sealed radioactive sources, to fulfil the safety requirements contained in GSR Part 3 [2], GSR Part 5 [3] and SSR-5 [4].
+This Safety Guide can also be used as a basis for reassessing and where appropriate upgrading the safety of existing borehole disposal facilities. - 1.5.
+This Safety Guide complements IAEA Safety Standards Series No. SSG-29, Near Surface Disposal Facilities for Radioactive Waste [8] and IAEA Safety Standards Series No. SSG-14, Geological Disposal Facilities for Radioactive Waste [9].